 The school’s parent volunteer organization is called White Key.
 This group is dedicated to supporting and connecting families of current students.
 They encourage attendance at regional Mercersburg events, lend a hand at the annual Family and Alumni Weekend, and organize mid-term treats for students.
 They also attend school fairs and other admission events, where they speak to prospective families.

 This fun-filled fall weekend is a special time for parents: it’s a time for the students to show off their school and all they’ve done in their first few weeks.
 Parents and other relatives are invited to “be a student” for a few days.
 The weekend includes class visits, a Q&A with faculty, college counseling sessions, adviser meetings, athletics and arts events, Step Songs and a bonfire, and much more.

 Every Wednesday, the weekly Parent News e-newsletter is sent to parents to give them a snapshot of what students are doing.
 This e-mail includes interviews with faculty, staff, and students, important date reminders, and updates on changes in policies and procedures.

 A yearly publication of White Key, the White Book serves as a resource for parents.
 Topics are written from a parent’s point of view and include items such as tips for Move-In Day, what to pack, what to expect when communicating with your child, visiting your child, Mercersburg Academy traditions to know, and a list of local “extras,” like where the malls, movie theaters, and houses of worship are located.
 The book also includes ways parents can help their child integrate emotionally into boarding school life.
-The book is reviewed and updated annually, and can be found in the Parent Portal (link is external).
+The book is reviewed and updated annually, and can be found in the Parent Portal.